top of page

 Tombides

-West Ham United U18s have extended their winning run to five matches with a fine 1-0 victory at Fulham.
+West Ham United U18s stretched their winning run to five matches with a composed and confident 1–0 victory away at Fulham - a result that underlined just how far this young group has come since their early‑season struggles.

 MANCHESTER UNITED : FA Youth Cup (Fourth Round)